IBM-Bluemix/zendcon-2014-hackathon/README.md

-#On this page you will find the sample code for the IBM Hackathon at ZendCon 2014.
+#On this page you will find sample code for the IBM Hackathon at ZendCon 2014.

 To clone the code, use your favorite git client to perform